-Sometimes my boyfriend and I want to go out.
+Sometimes my partner and I want to go out.
 Often this means going to the cinema or eat in a restaurant.
 We can’t do this very often (due to our disabilities and psychological issues but also because of money problems), but sometimes we just want to.
 So we make it happen.
-Just like on December 4th, when we went to my favourite restaurant, together with my parents and brother to celebrate our anniversary (on December 5th 2015 we had a relationship for 2 years.
-In November 2015 we’ve been living together for a year, but I’ll probably tell you more about that some other time).
+Just like the previous time, when we went to my favourite restaurant, together with my family to celebrate our anniversary.

-We have this special restaurant which we really like, luckily my parents and brother like this one too.
+We have this special restaurant which we really like, luckily my family likes this one too.
 The food is just great and it isn’t expensive.
 However, it’s quite an adventure for us two to do this.
 We’ve already been here a couple times before (last year we went here 2 times 🙂 ) so we know the drill.
 The staff doesn’t.

 It’s a 30-minute-drive (when we use the highway) to our favourite restaurant, because it’s in quite a remote place.
 So I’m really happy we found our family willing to drive us and join us for dinner (they even paid for us!).